 - Understanding the meaning of words;

 - Understanding and remembering what they have read.

 Building auditory processing and organization skills, as well as reinforcing strategies for attention, listening, and memory.

 Hierarchical approach to multi-sensory phonological awareness work, including rhyming as well as segmenting, isolating, and manipulating sentences/words, syllables, and sounds.

 Reviewing broader themes and comprehension of vocabulary and stories, as well as carryover and functional use of weekly targets.

 Full program dates:

-July 6-August 6, Monday-Thursday; 90-minute sessions, times to be set based on interest and availability.
+July 5th-August 4th, Tuesday-Friday (week of 4th of July) and Monday-Thursday (all remaining weeks); 90-minute sessions, times to be set based on interest and availability.

 This 20-session program may be insurance-eligible or accessible through scholarship.